iot-lab/iot-lab.github.io/docs/os/micropython.md

 In IoT-LAB, the [Pycom boards]({{ site.baseurl }}{% link docs/boards/pycom-fipy.md %}) provides access to a MicroPython pre-installed firmware.

-Start an experiment with MicroPython using the Pycom Fipy board:
+Start an experiment with MicroPython using the Pycom FiPy board:

 ```bash
 $ iotlab-experiment submit -d 120 -l 1,site=saclay+archi=pycom:fipy